phpMussel/phpMussel/_docs/readme.EN.txt

  contact me about it so that I may make the necessary changes, which, if you do not contact me, I may not necessarily be aware of.

- To disable signatures that are include with phpMussel (such as if you're experiencing a false positive specific to your purposes which should not normally be removed from streamline), refer to the Greylisting notes within the Browser Commands section of this README file.
+ To disable signatures that are included with phpMussel (such as if you're experiencing a false positive specific to your purposes which should not normally be removed from streamline), refer to the Greylisting notes within the Browser Commands section of this README file.